-A faculty advisor will generally be named for each Master's student by the end of the first semester.
-The advisor assists the student in developing a complete program of study for the anticipated degree.
-Each program and all subsequent changes must be approved by the student's advisor and the associate dean for graduate studies.
+A faculty member of the graduate program committee can assist new MS students with the program of study form.
+The student is assisted in developing a complete program of study for the anticipated degree.
+Each program and all subsequent changes must be approved by the student's advisor or member of the graduate committee and the associate dean for graduate studies.
 Students who take courses without the approval of the advisor and the associate dean, or without registering for them, may not receive credit toward their degree requirements.
-Master's degree programs must be filed no later than the date specified by the college, generally the beginning of the second semester.
-It is important that students keep a copy of their program of study form, as it will need to be updated every semester with grades received for each course.
+Program of study forms should be completed, signed by the student's advisor and submitted to the graduate program administrator within three weeks of the start of the semester.
+Students should keep a copy for themselves and update the form with grades from completed courses and any changes made to the original course listing.
+Program of study forms with all updates will be required by the GEPA office prior to conferral.

-University of Rochester Department of Chemical Engineering Student Program of Study Course List
+University of Rochester Department of Chemical Engineering Student Program of Study Course List (actual form may vary)

 Student Name: UR ID MS PhD

 Prev.
 Ins.
 Prev.
-Ins.
+Ins s.

 Previous Institution Degree Major

-Subject/ Course Title Credits/ Grade Course # Units CHE 400 Applied Boundary Value Problems 4.0 А CHE 441 Advanced Transport Phenomenon 4.0 А CHE 496 Departmental Seminar 0.0 А At least four additional credits during first semester CHE 461 Advanced Kinetics and Reactor Design 4.0 CHE 485 Thermodynamics and Statistical Mechanics 4.0 CHE 496 Departmental Seminar 0.0 At least four additional credits during second semester List remainder of courses.
-30 - 32 credits of coursework/ Research Is required for the MS degree
+Subject/ Course Title Credits/ Grade

+Course # Units

+CHE 400 Applied Boundary Value Prol blems 4.0 А

+CHE 441 Advanced Transport Phenom nenon 4.0 А

+CHE 496 Departmental Seminar 0.0 А

+CHE 4XX At least four additional credits during first semester 4.0 A

+CHE 461 Advanced Kinetics and Reactor Design 4.0

+CHE 485 Thermodynamics and Statistica I Mechanics 4.0

+CHE 496 Departmental Seminar 0.0

+CHE 4XX At least four additional credits during second semester 4.0

+List remainder of courses.
+30 credits of coudegree ursework/research is required for t he MS

+Remarks:

+Approved: Stude nt Advisor: Date:

+of Graduate Studies: Date